Employment Compliance in Mexico

 - Commission sexual harassment.

-- Revelation of confidential or proprietary information of the company.
+- The revelation of confidential or proprietary information of the company.

 - 3 unjustified absences within 30 days.